-Granular materials are being widely studied by the physics community since they exhibit unusual and distinctive properties [1].
+Granular materials are being widely studied by the physics community since they exhibit unusual and distinctive properties [Duran, 1999].
 These materials are composed of macroscopic particles that interact by a dissipative contact force and can be thought of as displaying gas, liquid and solid phases.
 A suitable model for the study of granular materials is to consider each grain as a hard sphere, ignoring fragmentation and moving the effect of deformation to the dissipative term.
-As pointed in [2], the wide applicability of these model to the study of liquids, glasses and colloids implies a paramount importance of the geometrical properties of the packing of hard spheres in determining the physics exhibited by the materials analyzed.
-The geometry of granular packing has been investigated i.e. by [2] and [3] using Voronoi-Delaunay partitioning to identify structures in the former and volume distributions in the latter.
+As pointed in [Anikeenko et al., 2007, the wide applicability of these model to the study of liquids, glasses and colloids implies a paramount importance of the geometrical properties of the packing of hard spheres in determining the physics exhibited by the materials analyzed.
+The geometry of granular packing has been investigated i.e. by [Anikeenko et al., 2007] and [Aste et al., 2005] using Voronoi-Delaunay partitioning to identify structures in the former and volume distributions in the latter.